-- The UN's Race to Zero Campaign includes more than 9000 businesses committed to achieving net zero by 2050 at the latest.
-With the other actors involved, they now cover almost 25% of global CO2 emissions and 50% of global GDP. - 8756 businesses have joined the Science Based Targets Initiative: This initiative aims to encourage companies to adopt targets in line with the goals of the Paris agreement to limit global warming to well-below 2°C above pre-industrial levels and pursuing efforts to limit warming to 1.5°C. Companies then need to establish a plan to meet these targets and commit to disclose a report on company-wide emissions and progress against these targets on an annual basis.
+- The UN's Race to Zero Campaign continues to grow, with more than 9000 businesses taking part in this alliance committed to achieving net zero by 2050 at the latest.
+With the other actors involved, they now cover almost 25% of global CO2 emissions and 50% of global GDP. - 7624 businesses have joined the Science Based Targets Initiative: This initiative aims to encourage companies to adopt targets in line with the goals of the Paris agreement to limit global warming to well-below 2°C above pre-industrial levels and pursuing efforts to limit warming to 1.5°C. Companies then need to establish a plan to meet these targets and commit to disclose a report on company-wide emissions and progress against these targets on an annual basis.
 The full list of companies is available here.
-A report shows that more than 330 of these firms have reduced their emissions by a quarter in five years since the Paris agreement. - 5822 companies with approved targets, have committed to reach net-zero global emission by 2050 at the latest in order to limit global warming to 1.5°C under the Science Based Targets Initiative's Business Ambition for 1.5°C. Europe has the highest number of companies committed to ambitious emission reduction targets based on climate science through the Science Based Target initiative (SBTi). - 8,092 SMEs from all over the world are committed to net-zero by 2050 through the SME Climate Commitment. - 502 companies have signed the Climate Pledge, with the objective of reaching net-zero by 2040, including Amazon, Salesforce, GSK and Unilever. - The number of companies saying they have a climate transition plan increased by 44% in 2023, according to CDP.
-A further 8,000 companies are looking to have plans in place by 2025. - Coca-Cola Europacific Partners has a short-term target to reduce its absolute scope 1, 2 and 3 emissions by 30% by 2030 vs a 2019 baseline, and a long-term target to reach net-zero by 2040.
+A report shows that more than 330 of these firms have reduced their emissions by a quarter in five years since the Paris agreement. - 1799 companies with approved targets, have committed to reach net-zero global emission by 2050 at the latest in order to limit global warming to 1.5°C under the Science Based Targets Initiative's Business Ambition for 1.5°C. Europe has the highest number of companies committed to ambitious emission reduction targets based on climate science through the Science Based Target initiative (SBTi). - 7398 SMEs from all over the world are committed to net-zero by 2050 through the SME Climate Commitment. - 468 companies have signed the Climate Pledge, with the objective of reaching net-zero by 2040, including Amazon, Salesforce, GSK and Unilever. - Coca-Cola Europacific Partners has a short-term target to reduce its absolute scope 1, 2 and 3 emissions by 30% by 2030 vs a 2019 baseline, and a long-term target to reach net-zero by 2040.
 With plans to move to fully electric or hybrid company cars and vans, manufacturing sites powered by 100% renewable electricity by 2030 across all markets, and an ambition to stop using oil-based virgin plastic in its bottles, the company anticipates being able to reduce its emissions across the business by approximately 1.7 million tons CO2e by 2030, vs 2019. - Unilever has committed to reducing its scope 1 and 2 emissions by 70% by 2025 against a 2015 baseline, to reach net zero emissions across scope 1 and 2 by 2030, and to achieve net zero across its entire value chain (scope 1, 2, and 3) by 2039.
 The steps to achieve these emissions reductions are set out in Unilever's Climate Transition Action Plan.
 Following the achievement of its 100% renewable grid electricity target in 2020, Unilever's operational plans focus on the transition to renewable heat sources, increasing energy efficiency, and reducing refrigeration emissions.
-Unilever is committed to delivering 100% EVs or hybrids in its car fleet by 2030 under EV100, and has established a Climate and
+Unilever is committed to delivering 100% EVs or hybrids in its car fleet by 2030 under EV100, and has established a Climate and Nature Fund to invest €1 billion by 2030 into meaningful climate, nature, and resource efficiency projects.

-1 Please refer to Annex 1 for more information on the economic benefits of climate action
+&lt;sup>1 Please refer to Annex 1 for more information on the economic benefits of climate action